Usajid/731_assign1/README.md

 **Unique Tags :  1424**

+Consequently, number of row are reduced from *1,02,695* to just *3,476* rows, but more cleaner and ready to be used by data modeling process.
+This final table can be used for any modeling purpose, especially for Cluster based recommendation system.
+I have also given the clustering process as follows, which is not required by the given assignment,thus, optional part that can be skipped/ignored.

-**Based on the above final table, I have also given the clustering process in this assignment notebook, which is not required by the given assignment,thus, optional part that can be skipped/ignored.**
+**Based on the above final table, I have also given the clustering process in this assignment notebook, which is not required by the given assignment, thus, optional part that can be skipped/ignored.**

 # Conclusion